 Hike in bigger groups

 If you are planning any hikes, make sure to be in a bigger group (4+) for wildlife safety reasons.
 If you are a solo traveler now it’s your chance to make some new friends.
 In the summer the trails are quite busy and Canadians are some of the nicest people on the planet so you have nothing to worry about.

 Don’t stop in odd spots

 Icefields Parkway is a mountainous and often very curvy stretch of road.
-There are plenty of road side spots to stop safely and take photos.
-However many tourist still choose to randomly stop on the side of the road because they spotted an animal or another great view.
-Just make sure you don't park in silly spots, like on the curve, where you car isn't visible.
+There are plenty of roadside spots to stop safely and take photos.
+However many tourists still choose to randomly stop on the side of the road because they spotted an animal or another great view.
+Just make sure you don’t park in silly spots, like on the curve, where your car isn’t visible.

 No phone or radio reception

 As soon as you leave Lake Louise or Jasper the radio dies and the phone reception is gone.
-In case of emergencies there are few satellite phones and warden's huts along the parkway, always marked with a sign.
-Don't worry about getting lost without GPS.
-All attractions are very well marked and all you have to do is keep your eyes out for the signs.
+In case of emergencies, there are a few satellite phones and warden’s huts along the parkway, always marked with a sign.
+Don’t worry about getting lost without GPS.
+All attractions are very well-marked and all you have to do is keep your eyes out for the signs.

-Useful resources for planing road trip along the Icefields Parkway
+Useful resources for planning a road trip along the Icefields Parkway

 Below are some links that will become useful in planning your road trip, which I have mentioned before:

-- Motorhome Republic - find you perfect road trip campervan with this easy to use booking search engine
+- Motorhome Republic – find your perfect road trip campervan with this easy-to-use booking search engine